DETAILED ACTION

 receiving a first test order for the first patient sample in a first file format for the first patient sample (Glavina Para [0090]: different attributes of different tests demand different formats for Individualized Quality Control Plans), and a second test order for the second patient sample in a first file format for the second patient sample (Glavina Para [0090]: different attributes of different tests demand different formats for Individualized Quality Control Plans), by a bi-directional laboratory information system interchange (Glavina Para [0093]: Laboratory Information System communications), wherein the bidirectional laboratory information system interchange is on a target analyte detection instrument (Glavina Para [0133] storing quality control compliance records in a database of the instrument itself; note that storage in the “instruments” is taught as an alternative to storing in the “data manager”), and the bi-directional LIS interchange converts the first file format for the first patient sample to a second file format for the first patient sample (Glavina Para [0090]: different attributes of different tests demand different formats for Individualized Quality Control Plan reports), and converts the first file format for the second patient sample to a second file format for the second patient sample (Glavina Para [0090]: different attributes of different tests demand different formats for Individualized Quality Control Plan reports);

-populating the second file format for the first patient sample with a first accession number and populating the second file format for the second patient sample with a second accession number (Glavina Para [0065]: using patient identifiers; using numbers instead of patient names is an once envisaged as “patient identifiers”); and
+populating the second file format for the first patient sample with a first accession number and populating the second file format for the second patient sample with a second accession number (Glavina Para [0065]: using patient identifiers; using numbers instead of patient names is at once envisaged as “patient identifiers”), wherein the first accession number is different from the second accession number; and

-performing a polymerase chain reaction on the first sample and the second sample using the target analyte detection instrument, when the first accession number and the second accession number are different (this element is a contingent element in a process claim; by broadest reasonable interpretation, the contingency is not met and the step is not necessarily required; see MPEP § 2111.04 II).
+generating an alert when both the first sample and the second sample are associated with the first accession number (this element is a contingent element in a process claim because before the “reaction on a first sample and a second sample” occurs, there is no such association; by broadest reasonable interpretation, the contingency is not met and the step is not necessarily required; see MPEP § 2111.04 II).

 However, Glavina does not teach that performing a reaction is a “polymerase chain reaction” as the diagnostic method.
 Nevertheless, Want teaches the use of the polymerase chain reaction in a similar context to solve a similar problem in a predictable way .